Estrada, Hofstra end No. 18 Charleston's 20-game win streak

 But Charleston managed just two free throws after that and missed all four 3-pointers they tried.

+This is the second straight season the Pride have beaten a Top 25 team.
+A year ago, Hofstra defeated then No. 24 Arkansas 89-81.
+The Pride’s only other victory against a Top 25 team came against Southern Illinois in 1976.

+Hofstra (15-8, 8-2 Colonial Athletic Association) beat the Cougars (21-2, 9-1) at their own game — 3-point shooting.
+The Pride were 11 of 22 from 3-point range and overall shot 56 percent from the floor in the second half.

-Estrada, who had 23 points in the first half, finished with five of Hofstra’s 11 threes.
+Estrada, who had 23 points in the opening half, shredded the Cougars defense at will.
+Estrada was 5 of 9 from 3-point range.

-The Cougars got off to a quick start, scoring on their first three possessions of the game.

-Reyne Smith’s layup gave Charleston its biggest lead of the first half 28-20 with 7:02 to play before intermission.
+“Estrada is a great player, hit a bunch of tough shots, especially in the first half,” Charleston coach Pat Kelsey said.
+“Hofstra is a very, very talented team.
+It’s not just Estrada.
+They were better than us tonight.”

-Then it became the Estrada show.
-Estrada, the CAA’s leading scorer at 21.1 points a game, scored 16 of the next 24 points for the Pride, including four 3s.
+Then Estrada took over.
+The CAA’s leading scorer at 21.1 points a game scored 16 of the next 24 points for the Pride, including four 3-pointers.

+Ante Brzovic’s dunk at the buzzer gave the Cougars a 46-44 advantage at halftime.

 Tyler Thomas had 17 points and eight rebounds for Hofstra.